 4. Each party shall indemnify, defend and hold harmless the other, its officers, trustees, agents assigns, and employees, from and against any and all claims, demands, suits, losses, liabilities and costs, including attorneys’ fees, arising out of any alleged breach of warranty, and that the products or services do not infringe upon any statutory copyright or upon any common law rights, or other proprietary rights.

 5. Both parties shall document via email or signed addendum, the delivery and schedule and/or deliver-ability requirements of each party.

-6. If a party opts to terminate the barter agreement, that party agrees to compensate the other party fairly for any products or services provided to date of termination notice, including any costs incurred from expecting an agreed product or service by a particular date.
-If one party goes out of business, or is unable to render credit owed, then 95% of barter credit must be converted to cash, and paid within 90 days.
+6. If a party opts to terminate the barter agreement, ceases communication, fails to perform their barter responsibilities without satisfactory explanation, that party agrees to compensate the other party fairly for any products or services provided to date of termination notice, including any costs incurred from expecting an agreed product or service by a particular date.
+If one party goes out of business, or is unable to render credit owed for reasons listed above or otherwise, then 100% of outstanding barter credit must be converted to cash, and paid within 90 days.
 Failure to do so will result in that party losing private meeting, mediation, and arbitration privileges detailed in Section 7 of this agreement.

-7. Any disputes arising between these two parties, other than disputes related to non-payment as covered in Section 6 of this agreement, shall be handled in a manner that avoids legal cost in the following succession.
+7. Any disputes arising between these two parties, other than disputes related to non-payment as covered in Section 6 of this agreement, shall be handled in a manner that avoids legal cost, promotes good will, and civility, and cooperation in the following succession.

 7A.
 Each representative Principal agrees to a face-to-face meeting of not less than 30 minutes, to settle claims, within 45 days of either party requesting this.